Have You Seen Any Nazi Uranium? These Researchers Want To Know

 "Literally just a few weeks later I was at a flea market and was looking through a box of science books and came across this book called Minerals for Atomic Energy by Robert D. Nininger," Koeth says.

 It turns out Robert Nininger was in charge of inventory for part of the Manhattan Project.
 It's likely that he oversaw the arrival of the Nazi cubes from Europe.
-Miriam Hiebert postdoc working with Koeth says, it's possible Nininger or one of his colleagues handed out a few cubes a souvenirs.
+Miriam Hiebert, a post-doctoral researcher working with Koeth, says it's possible Nininger or one of his colleagues handed out a few cubes as souvenirs.

 "It sounds nuts to us, but physicists back in the 1940s, it wouldn't have been quite as alarming," she says with a laugh.